-BANCO PRODUCTS (INDIA) LIMITED
+BANCO PRODUCTS (INDIA) LIMITED VADODARA

-Report on the Audit of the Standalone Financial Statements
+Report on the audit of the standalone financial statements

-We have audited the accompanying standalone financial statements of Banco Product(India) Limited ("the Company") which comprise the Balance Sheet as at 31stMarch 2020 the Statement of Profit and Loss (including other comprehensive income)Statement of Cash Flows and Statement of Changes in Equity for the year then ended asummary of significant accounting policies and other explanatory information (hereinafterreferred to as "the standalone financial statements").
+We have audited the accompanying standalone financial statements of Banco Products(India) Limited ("the Company") which comprise the Balance Sheet as at 31stMarch 2020 the Statement of Profit and Loss (including other comprehensive income)and Cash Flow Statement and Statement of Changes in Equity for the year then ended and asummary of significant accounting policies and other explanatory information (hereinafterreferred to as "the standalone financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended (Ind AS) and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31 March 2019 and its profit TotalComprehensive Income its cash flows and the changes in equity for the year ended onthat date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31st March 2020 and its profitTotal Comprehensive Income changes in equity and its cash flows for the year ended onthat date.

-Basis for Opinion
+Basis for opinion

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act (SAs).
-Ourresponsibilities under those Standards are further described in the AuditorsResponsibility for the Audit of the Standalone Financial Statements section of our report.
-We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India (ICAI) together with the ethical requirements that are relevantto our audit of the standalone financial statements under the provisionsof the Act and the Rules made thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the ICAIs Code of Ethics.
-We believethat the audit evidence obtained by us is sufficient and appropriate to providea basis for our opinion on the standalone financial statements.
+We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing (SAs) specified under section 143(10) of the Companies Act 2013.Our responsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
+We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevantto our audit of the standalone financial statements under the provisions of the CompaniesAct 2013 and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
+We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion.

-Emphasis of Matter
+Emphasis of matter

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the standalone financial statements of the current period.These matters were addressed in the context of our audit of the standalone financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
 We have determined the matters described below to bethe key audit matters to be communicated in our report.